OkapiLib/OkapiLib/CONTRIBUTING.md

 Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
 Fill out [the required template](ISSUE_TEMPLATE.md), the information it asks for helps us resolve issues faster.

-> **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.
+> **Note:** If you find a **closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

 #### Before Submitting A Bug Report